-He was about to call out Martin and Benjamin’s names, but stopped himself.
-There was someone here who wasn’t Martin or Benjamin, and he knew that if that hunch was right, he would not only be endangering himself, but his nephews.
+He was about to call out Martin and Benjamin’s names but stopped himself.
+There was someone here who wasn’t Martin or Benjamin, and he knew that if that hunch was right, he would not only be endangering himself but also his nephews.

 As he realized this was a person, he also saw he was holding a weapon.

 Before the first syllable could exit the interloper’s face, Jim had careened to the floor behind the heavy oak desk as the rounds from what must have been an automatic shotgun ripped through the lacquered facade.
 The desk was just dense enough to shield him from the fatal effects of the weaponry.

 “Go ahead!
 Try to move, I DARE YA!”